IOTA Report: Decoding the Tangle Part (3/4)

 In the future IOTA plans to incentives full nodes to store the entire history of the Tangle (beyond Snapshots) through a concept called Permanodes, which we will discuss in the next article.

 Light Clients are devices that rely on the full node network to interact with the Tangle.
 However, there is no reference to any state storage.
 Without access to the Tangle, tip selection would not be possible.
 Therefore, when light clients, such as IoT devices & end-user wallet softwares, interact with a full node to run a tip selection algorithm, they only have access to the part of the Tangle which that specific node has stored.
 Hence, light clients run the risk of interacting with a malicious node propagating false transactions to the network.
-Therefore, one incentive to run a Full Node is not having to rely on other Nodes run by a unknown party to transact on the Tangle, especially when dealing with IoT decides that require 100% reliance that their transactions get accepted by the network.
+Therefore, one incentive to run a Full Node is not having to rely on other Nodes run by a unknown party to transact on the Tangle, especially when dealing with IoT devices that require 100% reliance that their transactions get accepted by the network.